bryceadams/WooCommerce-Breadcrumb-Permalinks/readme.txt

 == Screenshots ==

-1. What your settings should look like (but `items` can be whatever the hell you want).
+1. What your settings should look like (but `items` can be whatever you want).
 2. An example of an awesome URL, made possible by this plugin.

 == Changelog ==

+= 1.1.0 =
+* The day Hiroshi Urabe made it a lot better, by doing...
+* Fixing permalinks for multiple child category levels.
+* Using add_permastruct for registering the product permalink.
+* PHP 5.4 required - if that's a problem for you, use an older version or don't use the plugin - http://wpupdatephp.com/update/

 = 1.0.0 =
 * The day it started.